Where can we Sleep with a Rooftop Tent in Belgium

 Border Areas

-If you travel near borders, check regulations of neighboring countries which may be different (Netherlands, France, Germany, Luxembourg).
+If you travel near borders, check regulations of neighboring countries which may be different (Netherlands, France, Germany, Spain, Luxembourg).

 Summary